A very consequential week didn't go well for President Trump

-After nine full weeks in office, this week was arguably President Donald Trump's most consequential one yet.
+After nine full weeks in office, last week was arguably President Donald Trump's most consequential one yet.

-When the week began, the events to watch were clear: FBI Director James Comey's was set to testify on Capitol Hill; a high-profile legislative battle over health care was coming to a head and Supreme Court nominee Neil Gorsuch was beginning his Senate confirmation hearing.
+When the week began, the events to watch were clear: FBI Director James Comey was set to testify on Capitol Hill, a high-profile legislative battle over health care was coming to a head and Supreme Court nominee Neil Gorsuch was beginning his Senate confirmation hearing.

 So how did the big week shake out for the president?